Roster: Company H, 47th Regiment, Pennsylvania Volunteers

 Company H was the final company to be mustered in to the Pennsylvania Volunteers’ 47th Regiment.
-With most of its men logged in as available for duty effective 19 September 1861 and since military practice dictated that the average company size number 100 soldiers, the company’s leadership continued to recruit and enroll men through 30 October in order to bring H Company’s roster count up from 90 to 97.
+With most of its men logged in as available for duty effective 19 September 1861, and since military practice dictated that the average company size number one hundred soldiers, the company’s leadership continued to recruit and enroll men through 30 October in order to bring H Company’s roster count up from ninety to ninety-seven.

-Supporting Kacy as a leader of Company H was 1st Lieutenant William Wallace Geety, a 29-year-old who had been a practicing dentist in Harrisburg.
+Supporting Kacy as a leader of Company H was First Lieutenant William Wallace Geety, a twenty-nine-year-old who had been a practicing dentist in Harrisburg.

 Following a brief light infantry training period, Captain Kacy and his company were sent by train with the 47th Pennsylvania to Washington, D.C., where they were stationed at “Camp Kalorama” on Kalorama Heights near Georgetown, about two miles from the White House, beginning 21 September.
 On this day and the next, Privates John D. Clay, David R. Frank, Martin Harper, William Hayes, John H. Meyers, Samuel A. M. Reed, and William H. Robinson transferred from one Perry County company (H) to the other (D) within the 47th Pennsylvania Volunteers.

 On 22 September, C Company Musician Henry D. Wharton penned the following update for his hometown newspaper, the Sunbury American: